Sholontla/PlatformScienceCodeExercise-/README.md

 Get
 http://localhost:1003/daily/revenue
-This endpoint list all the data store un Cache redis abd this same endpoint is used in the front End to list all revenue process by the service.
+This endpoint list all the data store in Cache redis and this same endpoint is used in the front End to list all revenue process by the service.

-For the moment only one chart is render into the frontend this only for demo purposes.
+For the moment only one chart is render into the frontend this is only for demo purposes.

-The service have implmented the next finance operations:
+The service have implemented the next finance operations and only redner by the frontend is CalculateDailyRevenueService:

-- CalculateDailyRevenueService (this function is the only working for now)
+- CalculateDailyRevenueService
 - CalculateAverageRevenueService
 - CalculateAverageRevenuePerProductService
 - IdentifyTopSellingProductsService